-- Alcohol hangover.
+- Hangover.
 Early research suggests that taking a combination of ginger, pith of Citrus tangerine, and brown sugar before drinking decreases symptoms of alcohol hangovers, including nausea, vomiting, and diarrhea.

 - Joint pain.
 Research shows that taking capsules of a specific combination product (Instaflex Joint Support, Direct Digital, Charlotte, NC) containing ginger for 8 weeks reduces joint pain by 37%.
 But this product does not seem to reduce joint stiffness or improve joint function.

-- Speeding up labor.
+- Childbirth.
 Early evidence suggests that bathing in water containing ginger oil does not shorten the length of labor.

 - Rheumatoid arthritis (RA).
-There is some early evidence that ginger might be helpful for decreasing joint pain in people with RA.
+Early research shows that ginger might be helpful for decreasing joint pain and swelling in people with RA.

 - Loss of appetite.